-Sometimes young people are referred to a mental health professional for therapy.
-While this can be helpful, sometimes what is needed is for caregivers and parents to have someone coach them to help with implementing changes in the child’s day-to-day environment in order to see changes in their child’s behavior.
+Sometimes young people are referred to a mental health professional for talk therapy.
+While this can be helpful in many situations, sometimes what is needed is for caregivers and parents to have someone coach them to help with implementing changes in the child’s day-to-day environment in order to see changes in their child’s behavior.
+Your family physician may be able to help you decide what sort of professional you should be working with depending on the presenting challenges/symptoms.
+This should always be your first stop when you have concerns about your child’s behavior or development.

-A BCBA is a behavior specialist that works within the science of behavior analysis.
+A behavior analyst (IBA, BCBA) is a behavior specialist that works from the science of behavior analysis.
 This is a science that has empirical data to show efficacy in a wide variety of fields including:

-BCBAs have completed either a doctoral or master’s degree with specific coursework requirements as well as 1,500 supervised fieldwork hours.
+IBAs and BCBAs have completed either a doctoral or master’s degree with specific coursework requirements as well as 1,500 of supervised fieldwork hours.

-How Might a BCBA’s Skill Set Help Me and My Child?
+How Might a Behavior Analyst’s Skill Set Help Me and My Child?

 Efficient and effective academic instruction